How to Prepare Your Home for an Electric Vehicle

 4. Hire an Electrician

-Hire an electrician to discuss any concerns you have about your electricity consumption and adding an electric vehicle home charger.
-They can install a dedicated 240-volt plug or add a hardwired circuit back to the power panel for a couple hundred dollars, so long as your power panel has sufficient amperage.
-If not, you may need an upgrade to add more amps to your power panel.
-This is pricier and can range from $1,000 to $3,000.
+Hire a licensed electrician to discuss any concerns you have about your electricity consumption and adding an electric vehicle home charger.
+They can install a dedicated 240-volt outlet or add a hardwired circuit back to the power panel, depending on your homes electrical setup and available panel capacity.
+If your power panel does not have sufficient amperage, you may need a panel upgrade before adding a circuit for EV charging.

 5. Buy Your Electric Vehicle Home Charger & Have it Installed